themichaelbender/demos/courseware/Configure-files-blobs/Demos/m1-create-az-file-share.md

    7. Browse to F:\ and verify Folders
    8. Add file to folder - file005-west.txt
    9. On data001, browse to f:\documents and verify folder has sync'd
+   10. Note: If you happen to change two files at the same time, Azure File Sync will

 ## Optional - Secure firewall and virtual network